 Transportation offers a portfolio of efficient products and services in the rail industry, covering the full spectrum of rail solutions, ranging from complete trains to sub-systems, services, system integration and signalling.
-Based on this suite of innovative technologies, we have won orders across all product segments and major geographies, underlining the competitiveness of our products and services worldwide.
+Based on this suite of innovative technologies, Transportation has won orders across all product segments and major geographies, underlining the competitiveness of its products and services worldwide.

-Transportation has 61 production and engineering sites and 18 service centres in 28 countries.
+Transportation has production and engineering sites located worldwide.